ChristopherSchultz/ssltest/README.md

 -sslprotocol                 Sets the SSL/TLS protocol to be used (e.g. SSL, TLS, SSLv3, TLSv1.2, etc.)
--enabledprotocols protocols  Sets individual SSL/TLS ptotocols that should be enabled -ciphers cipherspec          A comma-separated list of SSL/TLS ciphers -keystore                    Sets the key store for connections (for TLS client certificates) -keystoretype type           Sets the type for the key store -keystorepassword pass       Sets the password for the key store
+-enabledprotocols protocols  Sets individual SSL/TLS ptotocols that should be enabled -ciphers cipherspec          A comma-separated list of SSL/TLS ciphers -cipherFilter filter         A regular expression containing cipher suite patterns which should be REMOVED from the acceptable list (e.g. '(NULL|anon|RC4)')
+-connectonly                 Don't scan; only connect a single time -keystore                    Sets the key store for connections (for TLS client certificates) -keystoretype type           Sets the type for the key store -keystorepassword pass       Sets the password for the key store